 However, Dashlane is a better solution for those who want a solution that extends beyond the walls of traditional password management and authentication.
 LastPass, on the other hand, is the right choice for organizations that want a password manager that can adapt to their business’s changing needs.

-To compare these solutions with other industry-leading password managers, check out our lineup of the Best Password Management Software & Tools for 2021.
+To compare these solutions with other industry-leading password managers, check out our lineup of the Best Password Management Software & Tools.